 The change was gradual.
 It started with a question.
 Do you want to form a collective?

-We posed this question in April of 2018 to the incredible young people with whom we had been working for over a year.
+We posed this question in spring of 2018 to the incredible young people with whom we had been working for over a year.
 Many of them had worked with us on the renovation and creation of the Barn Studio in 2017 at the Empower Youth (EY) Ranch.
 Some had participated in and/or assisted with our Community Studio program, and many had taken up the role of “assistant curator” in our 2017 Community Studio Exhibition.
 Some joined us in our research efforts and contributed their visions for the future of Bethel and other communities like it.
 Many also participated in the Newport/Bethel Project in the summer of 2018 as well.

 Since initiating SOIL SERIES in 2017, our goal was always to listen, collaborate, and participate, following a strict code of ethics that guided our engagement.
 From 2017 to 2019, SOIL SERIES took many forms including conversations, public programs, projects, and collective imagining.
 A drawing in the most expansive sense, SOIL SERIES was an exercise in relational mark-making.
 By creating the conditions for new conversations and possibilities around artmaking, the public, and social imagination, SOIL SERIES proposed social drawing as the generative engine for community-initiated action.
 In short, SOIL SERIES was never meant to be a discrete project with clear outcomes and deliverables – it was meant to be an organic process of learning, engaging, and imagining possibility, with the hope that our authorship as Francesca and Hillary would someday dissolve and devolve upon the wider community.